National Guardian

-The National Guardian, later known as The Guardian, was a left-wing independent weekly newspaper established in 1948 in New York City.
+The National Guardian was a left-wing independent weekly newspaper established in 1948 in New York City.
 The paper was founded by James Aronson, Cedric Belfrage and John T. McManus in connection with the 1948 Presidential campaign of Henry A. Wallace under the Progressive Party banner.
 Although independent and often critical of all political parties, the National Guardian is thought to have been initially close to the ideological orbit of the pro-Moscow Communist Party USA, but this suspected association quickly broke down in the course of several years.

-In February 1968 the newspaper's editorial staff was reorganized.
-The paper shortened its name to The Guardian and gradually turned towards a pro-Chinese orientation and support of the Maoist New Communist Movement in the United States.

-During the early 1980s the publication's ideological line shifted once again, this time towards an independent non-communist radicalism.
-The Guardian was terminated in 1992 owing to declining circulation and financial difficulties.
+In February 1968, the newspaper's editorial staff was reorganized.
+The paper gradually turned towards a pro-Chinese and Maoist orientation and support of the New Communist Movement in the United States.
+During the early 1980s, the publication's ideological line shifted once again, this time towards an independent non-communist radicalism.

 History

 Background

 From the decade of the 1930s, the Communist Party USA (CPUSA) cast a long shadow as the largest Marxist political organization in the United States of America.
 In addition to a vast array of monthly, weekly, and daily publications in languages other than English, the Communist Party published an English-language daily newspaper in New York City, the Daily Worker.
 As an official organ of the CPUSA, this publication was constrained by tight central direction and rather mechanical adherence to the party's political line — factors which somewhat limited the paper's appeal to radical American intellectuals.

 In 1945 an American plane carried a number of newspaper men to Germany, whose Nazi regime had recently been defeated in World War II.
 These were part of a "Psychological Warfare Division" consisting of American, British, and Canadian newspaper editors and writers given the task of purging those deemed as Nazi collaborators from the German newspaper industry and replacing them with a new crop of publishers, editors, and journalists with verifiable anti-fascist bona fides.
-Among these journalists tapped to help "denazify" the country through establishment of a democratic press were James Aronson, a resident of New York City, and Englishman Cedric Belfrage, a former theatre critic for the London Daily Express who had since the since the 1930s lived in Hollywood, California where he worked as a screenwriter.
+Among these journalists tapped to help "denazify" the country through establishment of a democratic press were James Aronson, a resident of New York City, and Englishman Cedric Belfrage, a former theatre critic for the London Daily Express who had since the 1930s lived in Hollywood, California where he worked as a screenwriter.

 United by radical political beliefs, the two journalists vaguely discussed establishing a new radical newspaper in the United States following their demobilization.
 This plan initially came to naught, however, as the two returned to the United States after their German mission and resumed their independent lives.